 If your name is Bill and your profile picture on Facebook is you wearing a number 15 sports jersey, it’s safe to say you shouldn’t use “Bill15” as your password.
 That’s way too easy for hackers.

 Using a password that can easily describe yourself or what you do is not a good way to go.
 Hackers can very easily research you on Facebook or other social media sites to gather information about your interests and your personal life.
 Steer clear of using your favorite anything as a password.
 If your password relates too closely to one of your favorite things, it would be much too easy to guess after a few rounds of trial and error.

 For those who don’t fancy themselves the creative type, using a password generator is a fallback for creating a strong password.
 This method is risky, and in the end, might not provide you with the password protection you need to keep your website secure.

 Password generators online give you tips on how to come up with a strong password for yourself that will be easy for you to remember.
 The problem is that hackers can read these same tips.
 These programs may be helping you create a password, but they are also helping hackers generate new formulas to guess more complicated passwords.

 Password Protection is Essential for Security

-An abundance of technology has brought with it an abundance of cyber attacks, with an average of 30,000 websites hacked every day.
+An abundance of technology has brought with it an abundance of cyberattacks, with an average of 30,000 websites hacked every day.
 However, this doesn’t have to happen to you.
-As cyber security continues to become an increasingly more serious problem its worth it to take the extra precaution to keep yourself and your business safe.
+As cyber security continues to become an increasingly more serious problem it’s worth it to take extra precautions to keep yourself and your business safe.
 Creative Click Media offers security and maintenance packages that you need to protect your website from hackers.
 Contact us today to discover a package that fits your individual needs.